We want to make your time with us as comfortable as possible. Here are some tips to help you prepare.

 - Personal items to make you feel at home, such as pictures of kids or pets, a favorite book, etc.

 - Appropriate night attire for support person (boxers, pajamas, etc.)

 - Baby t-shirts and blankets for use during your stay

 - Any medication you may need

-- For your safety: All body jewelry must be removed to prevent the risk of staph infection at the piercing site.
+Please note: For your safety, all body jewelry must be removed to prevent the risk of staph infection.
 Earrings are permitted.
 Do not shave your genital area prior to admittance for delivery, as it may increase your risk of infection.
 Nail polish should be removed, and we ask that you refrain from wearing perfume, as it can be an irritant to staff and other patients.